 The family must submit a Request for Tenancy Approval and proposed lease within the 120-day period unless the PHA grants an extension.

-The PHA must track issuance of HCVs for families referred by the VAMC or DSP in PIC as required in Notice PIH 2011-53.
+The PHA must track issuance of HCVs for families referred by the VAMC or DSP in HUD systems as required in FR Notice 8/13/24.